-- 1. Subject to "option-type" rights held by Bernard Partners, LLC ("BP LLC").
+- Subject to "option-type" rights held by Bernard Partners, LLC.
 See "Business of the Company General Development of the Business Arena Transactions". - 2.
-Subject to "earn-in" rights held by BP LLC.
+Subject to "earn-in" rights held by Bernard Partners, LLC.
 See "Business of the Company General Development of the Business Arena Transactions". - 3.
 Formerly Westaim Arena Holdings, Inc. - 4.
-On December 31, 2016, Westaim transferred part of its ownership interest in Westaim HIIG Limited Partnership (the "Partnership") to Westaim HIIG Holdings Inc., a newly incorporated wholly-owned subsidiary.
-Following the transfer, the Company and Westaim HIIG Holdings Inc. continue to own, in aggregate, 58.5% of the Partnership.
+On December 31, 2016, Westaim transferred part of its ownership interest in Westaim HIIG Limited Partnership to Westaim HIIG Holdings Inc., a newly incorporated wholly-owned subsidiary.
+Following the transfer, the Company and Westaim HIIG Holdings Inc. continue to own, in aggregate, 58.5% of the Westaim HIIG Limited Partnership.